dpacassi/UltimateDrupalReference/README.md

 - [Honeypot](https://www.drupal.org/project/honeypot) - Honeypot uses both the honeypot and timestamp methods of deterring spam bots from completing forms on your Drupal site.
 - [Prepopulate](https://www.drupal.org/project/prepopulate) - The Prepopulate module allows fields in most forms to be pre-populated from the $_REQUEST variable.
 - [reCAPTCHA](https://www.drupal.org/project/recaptcha) - Uses the Google reCAPTCHA web service to improve the CAPTCHA system.
 It is tough on bots and easy on humans.
+- [Smart Date](https://www.drupal.org/project/smart_date) - This module attempts to provide a more user-friendly date field, by upgrading the functionality of core in a number of ways.
 - [Spam Master](https://www.drupal.org/project/spammaster) - Spam Master protects Drupal based websites from millions of known spam emails, domains, ip's and words by blocking user rregistrations, comments, messages, contacts, feedbacks or threads.
 - [Webform](https://www.drupal.org/project/webform) - Webform is the module for making forms and surveys in Drupal.
   - [Webform videos on Drupal.org](https://www.drupal.org/docs/8/modules/webform/webform-videos) - A series of videos by the makers of Webform explaining features and tutorials for installing and using the Webform module.